 As of January 2017, HUD has released new standards for radon testing and mitigation for all new loan applications, as well as other transactional requests for existing Section 232 projects for residential care/assisted living facilities.
 Like FHA insured construction and for multi-family homes, these new requirements state that a radon report must be provided and that the report must be signed, dated and certified as to its compliance with the requirements by a state licensed / certified radon professional.
 The radon professional must be state licensed and/or certified with either the New York State Dept of Health (NYSDOH), the National Radon Safety Board (NRSB) or American Association of Radon Scientists and Technologists (AARST).
 All radon testing and mitigation must be performed by a State licensed and/or certified NYSDOH, NRSB or AARST Radon Professional.

-Granite Inspection Group is a state licensed and/or certified New York State Dept of Health (NYSDOH) radon testing laboratory and mitigator and an active member with NRSB and AARST!
+Granite Inspection Group is a state licensed and certified New York State Dept. of Health (NYSDOH) Radon Testing Laboratory, Radon Mitigation Service provider and an active member with NYSDOH, NRSB and AARST!

 When a test is performed by a state licensed and certified professional and the results of the radon test shows levels to be at or above 4.0 pCi/L (picocuries per liter), then the applicant must either mitigate in 100% of ALL ground level units/rooms or test 100% of ALL ground level units/rooms.

 We at Granite Inspection Group understand all the guidelines and complexity of these new requirements.
 We want to ensure that all residential care/assisted living facilities are in a safe living and healthy environment.
 We are HUD approved on a local, state and national level in meeting and exceeding in the new radon testing and mitigation requirements for all HUD, FHA, VA Programs.